Blog

 Procrastination maps onto Big Five traits, not laziness.
 What the meta-analytic evidence says about Conscientiousness, delay, and how to counter it.

-Retrospectives fail because Extraversion dominates and Agreeableness suppresses honesty.
-Big Five-aware formats neutralise both — with evidence for each fix.
+Retrospectives fail when Extraversion dominates and Agreeableness suppresses honesty.
+Big Five-aware formats neutralise both, with evidence for each fix.

-Job satisfaction and personality: what actually predicts how much you like your work
+Job satisfaction and personality: what actually predicts it

 Software engineer personality: what Big Five research shows

-Blind spots in teams: when self-perception diverges from peer perception
+Blind spots in teams: when self and peer ratings diverge

 Big Five self-ratings and peer assessments diverge most on Neuroticism (r=.20–.40).
 These blind spots silently distort team coordination and trust.